codemod-com/docs/docs/cli/advanced-usage.md

 ```

 ### `--inputFilePath`
 The `inputFilePath` option can be used to select a specific file as a target while running the `intuita learn` command.
-This option can be useful if you want to use the `intuita learn` command on a file other than the last one you edited.
+This option can be useful if you want to use the `intuita learn` command on a specific file.
+This option is set to the lastly modified file by default.

 This option uses the following format:
 ```